Our Peoria Car Accident Lawyer is Here to Help

 Illinois applies a modified form of “several liability,” which allows you to sue and recover your damages in full from a single defendant, even if they are only partially at-fault.
 The Illinois modified rule does establish a minimum fault amount; however, it is capped at 25 percent, so each defendant’s contribution of fault must be carefully considered when strategizing for litigation.

-Contact Parker & Parker for Immediate Legal Assistance
+Contact a Peoria Car Accident Lawyer at Parker & Parker for Immediate Legal Assistance

 Here at Parker & Parker, our team is standing by to provide assistance.
-We are committed to client-centered service, and as such, it’s important to us that we clarify complex legal issues and guide you through the litigation process in a way that allows you to make informed decisions about the case at hand, and how you’d like to approach it.
+We are committed to client-centered service, and as such, it’s important to us that we clarify complex legal issues and guide you through the auto accident claim process in a way that allows you to make informed decisions about the case at hand, and how you’d like to approach it.

 Ready to speak to one of our experienced Peoria auto accident attorneys about your case?